 The Arduino Opta PLC is a micro-PLC designed with PLC engineers in mind, supporting standard languages including Ladder Logic Diagram (LD) and Function Block Diagram (FBD).
 Developed in partnership with Finder — a leader in mission-critical electromechanical and electronic components — the Opta PLC combines durability, reliability, and security with Arduino's signature flexibility and ease of deployment.

-The Opta has dual core which can be partitioned to run a portion as a C++ application and the rest as LD, making it pretty unique, in that you can run the Edge AI component on device, where other varieties need to run on a MCU-GPU or even industrial-PC as the edge AI device, on the PLC's transmitted data.
+The Opta has a dual core which can be partitioned to run a portion as a C++ application and the rest as LD, making it pretty unique, in that you can run the Edge AI component on device, where other varieties need to run on a MCU-GPU or even industrial-PC as the edge AI device, on the PLC's transmitted data.

 Again not all PLCs are created equally, and in this regard we can consider ones that have a portionable compute that can also run C++ or other applications as truly edge AI-ready, in that they can run inference on device rather than integrated.